 Why is it saying to sign a boarding agreement if I am not boarding my bird?

 The boarding agreement is only required to be signed if you are boarding your bird with us.
 If you are only looking to make a grooming appointment you can ignore this section and continue on.
 However, if you do plan on boarding in the future, make sure to read over and sign the agreement.

 Do I need to make a grooming appointment for each of my birds?

 YES!
-Each bird you are bringing to get clipped requires its own appointment.
+Each bird you are bringing to get clipped requires its own appointment or the request will be voided and not confirmed.
 This is to ensure that we are allotted enough time to groom each of your birds.
 Our goal is to prevent overlapping appointments in order to avoid a long wait time for you or your bird.
-We also want to ensure that we are able to give or full attention to your bird inorder to reduce stress.
+We also want to ensure that we are able to give our full attention to your bird in order to reduce stress.

 Do I need to make a grooming appointment for my birds?

 YES!
 We require each bird to have an appointment due the restrictions caused by covid.
 The size of our store does not allow us to accomidate more than five customers at a time.
 To reduce the wait time an appointment is required.
 We are unable to accomidate walk-in grooming appointments due reduced number of staff able to clip birds at any given time.